 - An enhancement bonus is a bonus granted to a character by a magic item.
 Enhancement bonuses can be applied to almost any stat, skill, or score of a character, as the effects from magic items are diverse and powerful.
 Enhancement bonuses to the same element of the character do not stack, but enhancement bonuses to different elements can be applied simultaneously.

 - For example, you can have an item which grants an enhancement bonus of +4 to your Strength score, and a different item that grants a +2 enhancement bonus to your Survival skill checks.
 Both of these bonuses apply, since they are affecting different elements of the character.
 However, two items which both grant an enhancement bonus to a character's Strength score would not stack; instead, only the highest available bonus would be applied.

 - A feat bonus is a bonus type that can be applied to nearly any number on your character sheet, from ability scores, to skill checks, to saving throws.
 Feat bonuses, as the name suggests, always come from feats.
-Feat bonuses do not stack with themselves; instead, only the highest available feat bonus is applied to a given particular skill.
+Feat bonuses to the same element of your character do not stack with each other; instead, only the highest available bonus is used.
 You can have multiple feat bonuses, as long as they each apply to different elements of your character.
 Only where the same bonus type is being applied to the same element must you pick the highest available.